 Lace up your athletic shoes, grab a cold water bottle and put on some sunscreen and explore Tempe’s desert landscape.
-The best time to take a hike in Tempe during the summer and early fall is first thing in the morning.
-The temperatures are much cooler than at high noon and a hike makes for a perfect activity before breakfast or a day at the pool.
-If you time it right, you can even see a gorgeous Arizona sunrise from one of the many cactus-lined trails in town.
+The best time to go hiking in Tempe is during the fall and spring months.
+Enjoy cooler temperatures going for your hike first thing in the morning making it the perfect activity before breakfast or a day at the pool.
+If you time it right, you can even see a gorgeous Arizona, sunrise from one of the many cactus-lined trails in town.

 Rent a bike from The Bicycle Cellar or Tempe Bicycle to traverse the trails around Tempe Town Lake and Papago Park.
 We love our bikes in Tempe – we’re a Silver-Level Bicycle Friendly Community Award winner and there are 175 miles of bike paths and trails in our 40-square-mile city.